As Tulsa’s leading rodent control and extermination company, we treat your lawn and home to eliminate destructive rodents.

 Rodent Control Company

-While modern construction methods may result in sound structures that may reduce invasion by the Norway rat, it is much more difficult to keep out house mice, which may move in during construction and maintain a population thereafter.
-It is also not uncommon to find deer ice in urban or suburban areas, where they may often live in parkland, wooded areas, brush piles or firewood.
+While modern construction methods may result in sound structures that may reduce invasion by the Norway rat, it is much more challenging to keep out house mice, which may move in during construction and maintain a population after that.

 - Gain entrance through 1/2 inch holes